-While Vantage supports many different physical configurations, there are two primary domain configurations, the all-in-one domain and the distributed domain.
+While Vantage supports many different physical configurations, there are two primary domain configurations, the all-in-one domain and a Vantage array-a domain where the Vantage services and Vantage database are distributed among two or more servers.

 An all-in-one domain is a Vantage domain in which all the basic Vantage components shown in Figure 1 are installed on a single server.
-An all-in-one domain is simpler to install and manage, but it has performance limitations which are described in Before You Install.
+An all-in-one domain is simpler to install and manage, but it has performance limitations which are described in Before You Install, in the Vantage Management Console.

-A distributed domain (also referred to as a Vantage array) is one in which the basic Vantage components are distributed among multiple servers.
+A Vantage array (sometimes referred to as a distributed domain) is one in which the basic Vantage components are distributed among multiple servers.
 For example, you might install the Vantage domain database on one server, and install all Vantage services on each of two additional servers.
 This three-server Vantage domain separates database processing from Vantage service processing, which increases processing capacity for both the Vantage domain database and the Vantage services.
 Having Vantage services on two servers also increases capacity and supports load-balancing, which leads to better throughput, and redundancy, which enables failover protection for the Vantage domain.